If you don’t trust a person in your social network, why are you connected?

 Hi, we both reacted the same way, let’s connect!

 Here’s the rub.
-If I don’t know you or don’t remember why we connected in the first place, how can I accurately talk to someone on your behalf when I don’t really know you?
-How can I refer the other person to you when I don’t keep in touch with that person?
+If I don’t know you or don’t remember why we connected in the first place, how can I accurately talk to someone on your behalf when you ask me for a referral?
+How can you do the same for me?
 To be blunt: Who are you?
-(Or: Who is the person you’re asking me about?)
+(Or: Who am I to you?)

 “The objective of cleaning is not just to clean, but to feel happiness living within that environment.” – Marie Kondo